CloakedWayne/Monolith_Gantry_V2-VT/README.md

 - The tensioner range is less than half compared to stock.
 Monolith is not recommended for larger than 350mm build volume.
 - There's limited toolhead support currently (Archetype, Xol and the Hevort version of the VZ CNC toolhead).
 - Z chain relocation/delete on V2.
-- Trident top rail configs may need a bed relocation to get to the front of the bed (you can just move the PEI sheet for the same effect).

 ## DISCLAIMER: This is a challenging mod and a lot of this stuff needs further testing.